MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 > [!TIP]
 > Check out the following video: [Adding users to Dataverse](https://www.microsoft.com/videoplayer/embed/RWJBra).

-1. A system background process runs periodically to synchronize changes from Microsoft Entra and updates the SystemUser records in Dataverse based on pre-determined set of [requirements](#requirements-for-successfully-adding-users-in-dataverse).
+1. A system background process runs periodically to synchronize changes from Microsoft Entra and updates the SystemUser records in Dataverse based on predetermined set of [requirements](#requirements-for-successfully-adding-users-in-dataverse).
 The time taken to synchronize all changes into Dataverse is dependent on total number of users must be added or updated.
 For large organizations with thousands of users in Microsoft Entra ID, we recommend creating security groups associated with each environment, so only the required subset of users is added into Dataverse.

    > [!NOTE]
-   > Not all users added in Microsoft Entra ID will be pickup by the automatic synchronization process.
+   > Not all users added in Microsoft Entra ID are picked up by the automatic synchronization process.
 [This section](#user-types) details the eligibility criteria the system background process applies to add a user from Microsoft Entra ID into Dataverse.

-2. If users already exist in Microsoft Entra ID, they are automatically added to SystemUsers table at first attempt to access the environment.
-Note that if a user already exists in Dataverse, but in a disabled state, attempting to access the environment will result in the user’s state to be updated to “enabled”, assuming they are entitled at the time of access.
+2. If users already exist in Microsoft Entra ID, they're automatically added to SystemUsers table at first attempt to access the environment.
+If a user already exists in Dataverse, but in a disabled state, attempting to access the environment will result in the user’s state to be updated to “enabled”, assuming they're entitled at the time of access.

 3. Users that have the necessary permissions, can use the [API](/powershell/module/microsoft.powerapps.administration.powershell/add-adminpowerappssyncuser?view=pa-ps-latest&preserve-view=true) to add or update users in Dataverse on demand.